 The summer is usually hot and humid and the winter on the other hand is pleasant and rainy.

-The agriculture in Israel is amazing, our small and beautiful country has a huge variety of different crops in different regions, during each and every season we have different fruits and vegetables since we know exactly how to deal with different types of soil, thanks to the Israeli technologies we have a great result providing us the opportunity to feed our country without importing anything!
+The agriculture in Israel is amazing, our small and beautiful country has a huge variety of different crops in different regions, and during every season we have different fruits and vegetables since we know exactly how to deal with different types of soil, thanks to the Israeli technologies we have a great result providing us the opportunity to feed our country without importing anything!

-During sukkot after the autumn we usually grow wheat, and after spring holidays like Passover we can also grow wheat without rain so we can begin harvest.
-Between Passover to Sukkot Almost 6 months, the sun is very bright, the sky is blue and no clouds! we have high humidity and this combination is good for other fruits such as melons and watermelons.
+During sukkot after the autumn, we usually grow wheat, and after spring holidays like Passover, we can also grow wheat without rain so we can begin harvest.
+Between Passover to Sukkot Almost 6 months, the sun is very bright, the sky is blue, and no clouds! we have high humidity and this combination is good for other fruits such as melons and watermelons.

 The dream and the desire to build the country brought Israel to the front of the world agriculture stage, despite all the difficulties we made a dream come true to grow and to work our land,